polarbeargo/The-love-I-receive-from-Udacity-reviewer-resources/README.md

 # The-love-I-receive-from-Udacity-reviewer-resources

-My gratitude to Sir Sebastion Thrun, Sir Peter Norvig, Sir David J. Malan, Sir David Silver, Sir To memorize the journey start from self-driving Car Engineer Nanodegree Program to Artificial Intelligence Nanodegree Program to Flying Car Nanodegree Program then Robotics Software Nanodegree Program and CS50: Introduction to Computer Science 2018 and CS50's Computer Science for Business Professionals, To memorize the year of my enrollment from 2017 - present to memorize mentors Donald, Christopher and David who encourage and support me a lot while my enrollment and The feedback and paper refernces my reviewer shared with me.
+My gratitude to Sir Sebastion Thrun, Sir Peter Norvig, Sir David J. Malan, Sir David Silver, Sir Michael Virgo, Sir Tucker To memorize the journey start from self-driving Car Engineer Nanodegree Program to Artificial Intelligence Nanodegree Program to Flying Car Nanodegree Program then Robotics Software Nanodegree Program and CS50: Introduction to Computer Science 2018 and CS50's Computer Science for Business Professionals, To memorize the year of my enrollment from 2017 - present to memorize mentors Donald, Christopher and David who encourage and support me a lot while my enrollment and The feedback and paper refernces my reviewer shared with me.
 I want to extend what I learn and the spirits share knowledge with you.

 #### Paper References from Self-Driving Car reviewers: